Kullback-Leibler Barycentre of Stochastic Processes: Deep learning algorithms

 \section{Deep learning algorithms}

-In low dimensions, such as $d=1$ or $2$, we can approximate the solution to optimisation problem \eqref{opt:P} using finite-difference methods by (a) solving for the optimal Lagrange multipliers by solving the appropriate PDE, and (b) once the optimal Lagrange multipliers are obtained, using a second finite-difference scheme to approximate $\omega(t,x)$ which then provides, through \Cref{thm:value-func-optimal-drift}, the optimal drift.
-In higher dimensions, however, finite-difference and other PDE methods are not applicable.
+In low dimensions, such as $d=1$ or $2$, we can approximate the solution to optimisation problem \eqref{opt:P} using finite-difference methods by (a) solving for the optimal Lagrange multipliers by solving the appropriate PDE, and (b) once the optimal Lagrange multipliers are obtained, using a second finite-difference scheme to approximate $\omega(t,x)$ which then provides, through \eqref{eqn:theta-eta}, the optimal drift.
+In higher dimensions, however, finite-difference and other traditional PDE methods run into difficulties due to the curse of dimensionality.
 Hence, to overcome the curse of dimensionality, we propose two deep learning algorithms to approximate the solution to optimisation problem \eqref{opt:P}.
 The first deep learning algorithm approximates the drift of a candidate measure and uses the difference in the RN densities as a loss function.
-The second deep learning algorithm approximates a transformation of the value function, specifically $\omega(t,x)= e^{-L_{\eta^*}(t,x)}$, by leveraging the notion of elicitability.
+The second deep learning algorithm approximates a transformation of the value function, specifically $\omega(t,x)= e^{-L_{\eta^*}(t,x)}$, by leveraging the notion of elicitability --- which allows one to estimate conditional statistics of a distribution function, e.g., a conditional expectation, via a strictly convex optimization problem.
+Often when elicitability is used to estimate conditional statistics, a parametric assumption on the dependence of the conditioning variables are made, e.g., the dependence is assumed to be linear, quadratic, or polynomial in the conditioning variables.
+Rather, when utilizing neural networks, due to their universal approximation ability, parametric assumptions are not necessary.
+While neural networks and deep learning approaches have been utilised in a variety in financial modelling contexts, the specific algorithms presented here are tailored to the constrained KL barycentre problem that we pose.
+In this sense, the algorithms are novel.
+We make use of the fact that neural networks are universal approximators, but tune the algorithms to providing approximations to our specific problem formulation.